objectionary/eo/README.md

 `TODO` The `map` implementation is not correct.
 ### Sequencing Computations. `seq`
 *The EO Standard Object Collection* contains the `seq` object for sequencing computations.
-The `seq` object has one free attribute `steps` that may have arbitrary number of steps that will be evaluated one by one, from the beginning to the end in the sequential order.
+The `seq` object has one free attribute `steps` that may have an arbitrary number of steps that will be evaluated one by one, from the beginning to the end in the sequential order.
 The `seq` object starts the *datarization* process for each of the objects bound to the `steps` attribute of it.
 On datarization, the `seq` object evaluates into the `bool` object `true`.
 **Fully Qualified Name:** `org.eolang.seq` (no aliasing or FQN reference required since the object is automatically imported).